Non-reductive geometric invariant theory and hyperbolicity: Jet differentials

 \begin{remark} The linear representation of $\diff_k(1)$ on $\jetreg 1n$ given by \eqref{jetdiffmatrix} embeds $\diff_k(1)$ as a upper triangular subgroup of $\GL(n)$.
-This is a linear algebraic group but is not reductive, so Mumford's classical GIT cannot be used to construct compactifications of the orbit space $\jetreg 1n/ \diff_k(1)$ (cf. \cite{bdhk1,bdhk2}).
+Thus $\diff_k(1)$ is a linear algebraic group but is not reductive for $k \geq 2$, so Mumford's classical GIT cannot be used to construct compactifications of the orbit space $\jetreg 1n/ \diff_k(1)$ (cf. \cite{dk,bdhk2}).

 This matrix group is parametrised along its first row with free parameters $\alpha_1\in \CC^*, \alpha_2,\ldots, \alpha_k \in \CC$, while the other entries are certain (weighted homogeneous) polynomials in these free parameters.
 It is a semidirect product of its unipotent radical $U_k$ by a one-parameter subgroup $\CC^*$ acting diagonally.
 Here $U_k$ is the subgroup given by substituting $\alpha_1=1$, and the diagonal subgroup $\CC^*$ acts with strictly positive weights $1\ldots, n-1$ on the Lie algebra $\mathrm{Lie}(U_k)$ of $U_k$.
-In B\'erczi and Kirwan \cite{bkcoh} and B\'erczi, Doran, Hawes and Kirwan \cite{bdhk1,bdhk2} we study actions of non-reductive groups of this type in a more general context. \end{remark}
+In \cite{bdhk2,bkcoh} actions of non-reductive groups of this type are studied in a more general context. \end{remark}

 The action of $\l \in \CC^*$ on $k$-jets is thus described by